Nosedive (Black Mirror): Music

 Chosen by Wright to compose the episode's soundtrack, Max Richter is a self-described "conservatoire, university-trained classical composer".
 Richter first met the director, Joe Wright, in London before the shooting of the episode had been completed and began coming up with ideas for the score.
 Richter aimed to "support" the episode's display of "incredible anxiety hovering beneath this smiley surface ... while at the same time not flattening out the emotionality of it", commenting in an interview that Wright's camerawork had a "dream-like quality" and that Brooker's "story was fantastic".

 In another interview, Richter said he was aiming for the episode to have "warmth and a fairytale quality throughout" with "darkness underneath it", and notes that his composition was based on "the sentiment and the emotional trajectory of the characters".
 Richter also composed the sound effects which play when one character rates another, and incorporated these sounds into the score itself.

 Analysis

+Adam Chitwood commented in Collider that Joe Wright deviated from his typical style, with visuals that focus on the characters.
+The world is "extremely curated" and appears perfect, wrote Architectural Digest's Shelli Nicole, reflecting the theme of "popularity and validation from social media".
+Pastel colours—"soft and superficially sweet pinks, greens, and blues"—conceal the darkness in the world.